dandesousa/elevator_simulation/README.md

 # Elevator Simulation

-## About
+## About / Motivations

 This is an small simulation project intended to model an elevator system in an office building.
 It was originally created to settle a question about elevator efficency during a set of upgrades at the office.
-The basic question: is it better to call multiple elevator banks or randomly select one?
-This project was completely to the extent needed to satisfy the argument and subsequent inquiries.
+The basic question: when multiple independent elevator banks exist, is it better to call multiple elevator banks or randomly select one?
+This project was completed to the extent needed to satisfy the original and subsequent inquiries.

-Anyone is free to update this and contribute back.
+This simulation is freely available to anyone.
+Contributions are appreciated but not required.

 ## Requirements